Table of Content

 What is Selenium?

-Selenium is a web testing tool which uses simple scripts to run tests directly within a browser.
+Selenium is a web testing tool that uses simple scripts to run tests directly within a browser.
 In simple terms, “it automates browsers”.
 It is a portable software testing framework for web applications that provides a record/playback tool for authoring tests without learning a test scripting language (Selenium IDE).

 It also provides a test domain-specific language (Selenese) to write tests in a number of popular programming languages, including C#, Java, Groovy, Perl, PHP, Python, and Ruby.
 The tests can then be run against most modern web browsers.
 Selenium can be deployed on Windows, Linux, and Macintosh platforms.

-Selenium Extensive Features:
+Selenium Extensive Features